 Appellation: Rust en Vrede Estate, Stellenbosch

 Harvest Date: 5th, 12th and 20th March 2015

 18 months in 100% French oak with 50% 500l new medium toast barrels

 Acidity: 5.6 g/l

 Viticulturist: Dirkie Mouton

-Climate and Soil
+Climate & Soil

 Mediterranean climate with precisely 937mm rainfall during vintage growing season.
-Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in red wine, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
+Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in red wine, particularly Cabernet Sauvignon and Syrah which lend themselves to full-bodied wines with a powerful structure.
 This Single Vineyard (block 7, which produces the highest quality Syrah on the Estate) was planted in 1998 and is situated on a north facing slope.
-The soil type is Tukulu and derives from Helderberg granite and Table Mountain sandstone with Iron stone deposits, showing good water retention which allows for only moderate vine stress during dry years.
+The soil type is Tukulu and derives from Helderberg granite and Table Mountain sandstone with Ironstone deposits, showing good water retention which allows for only moderate vine stress during dry years.
 A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.